SUMUKHA-PK/Club-activity-management-system/ER Diagram/Entities_Relationships.md

    **Primary key:** Name

-3. Name of the club , SIGs, Number of people,  Talks conducted, workshops conducted, Flagship Events, Convenor of the Club
+3. Name of the club , SIGs, Number of people,  Talks conducted, workshops conducted, Flagship Events.

    **Primary key:** Name of the Club